Album Release: May 16, 2021

-The Greek Chamber Music Project (GCMP) is producing a new album that highlights exciting music by living and 20th-century Greek composers.
-Synchronos: New Greek Voices will feature debut recordings for flute, ghostplate, and other instruments and is set to be released in the spring of 2021.
+The Greek Chamber Music Project (GCMP) is releasing a new album that highlights exciting music by living and 20th-century Greek composers.
+Dropping on May 16, Synchronos: New Greek Voices will feature debut recordings for flute, ghostplate, and other instruments in an eclectic collection of classically-inspired music.

-The focus of the release is a GCMP collaboration with composer Costas Dafnis, who will create a new musical work that explores the concept of made versus born.
+The focus of the release is Talos Dreams, a GCMP commission composed by Costas Dafnis, which explores the concept of made versus born.
 Inspired by the real and imagined automatons of ancient Greece, this 30-minute work features the ghostplate, a novel metallic instrument he built and designed with Bay Area improviser Tom Nunn.
 Its sonic palette — atmospheric, echoing, wispy, and metallic — sounds remarkably electronic for an acoustic instrument.
 The ghostplate creates a soundscape that is at once familiar and extraordinary.

-The album will also feature Ellie’s own composition, Words of Grief, which premiered this past spring at San Francisco State University in a concert retelling of Homer’s The Iliad.
-The tune accompanied a series of Homeric translations by Classics students, handpicking timeless excerpts that captured universal concepts of the human spirit.
+The album includes Ganelin’s own composition, Words of Grief, a melodious waltz for flute, guitar and strings that intuitively transitions between classical, folk and jazz.
+It premiered last year at San Francisco State University in a concert retelling of Homer’s The Iliad.
+The piece accompanied a series of Homeric translations by Classics students projected on-screen, handpicking timeless excerpts that captured universal concepts of the human experience.